-The Food and Drug Administration (FDA) permits acetone to be used as in Indirect food additives are additives that may become part of the food in trace amounts due to its packaging, storage or other handling.
-For example, minute amounts of packaging substances may find their way into foods during storage. as a part of adhesives and as a component of food-contact coatings.
+The Food and Drug Administration (FDA) permits acetone to be used as in indirect food additive as a part of adhesives and as a component of food-contact coatings.
 The FDA permits small amounts of acetone to be present in spice oleoresins as a result of the extraction process.

 FDA: Link to Code of Federal Regulations for acetone: